 When Athaliah heard the noise that was being made by the guards and the other people, she ran to the temple where the people were gathered.
 She saw the new king standing there alongside one of the big pillars, which was the place at the temple where the kings usually stood.
 She saw that he was surrounded by the temple officers and men blowing trumpets, and that the people were shouting joyfully, and some of them were also blowing trumpets.
 She tore her clothes to show her distress and shouted, "You are traitors!
 You have betrayed me!"
 Jehoiada immediately said, "Kill her, but do not do it here at the temple of Yahweh!
 Take her away between two rows of guards.
 And kill anyone who tries to rescue her!"
-16 She tried to flee, but the guards seized her and took her to the palace, to the place where horses enter the courtyard.
+She tried to flee, but the guards seized her and took her to the palace, to the place where horses enter the courtyard.
 They killed her there.

 Then Jehoiada made a covenant between the king and the people, that they would always obey Yahweh.
 He also made an covenant requiring the people to be loyal to Joash their king.
-18 Then all the people of Israel who were there went to about to start their work on the Sabbath the temple of Baal and tore it down.
-They day.
-The priest distributed to the com- smashed the altars and the statues of Baal.
-They also killed Mattan the priest of Baal, most twenty-three years, the priests still in front of the altars.
+Then all the people of Israel who were there went to

+They also killed Mattan the priest of Baal, most twenty-three years, the priests still had not repaired anything in the temple.

-Jehoiada stationed guards at the temple Then he and the offiof Yahweh. cers of the temple, the officers who supervised the royal bodyguards, and the king's bodyguards brought the king from the temple to the palace.
+Jehoiada stationed guards at the temple of Yahweh.
+Then he and the officers of the temple, the officers who supervised the royal bodyguards, and the king's bodyguards brought the king from the temple to the palace.
 All the people followed them.
 Joash entered the palace at the Guard Gate and sat down on the throne, where the kings had always sat.
 All the people of Judah rejoiced.
 And because Athaliah had been killed, the city was quiet.